9 Fun Bookish Activities for Readers (At Home)

 8. Start a Journal

-Personally, I’ve never really had a journal (I’m more of the planner type).
-But journals are very popular for a reason!
+Journals – especially reading journals – are very popular for a reason!
 They give you a place to write down your thoughts, scrapbook, or doodle.

 Bullet journals in particular are huge these days.
 You can print off pages to fill in, or draw your own!